pypa/setuptools/docs/deprecated/distutils/apiref.rst

    Walk two filename lists in parallel, testing if each source is newer than its corresponding target.
-Return a pair of lists (*sources*, *targets*) where source is newer than target, according to the semantics of :func:`newer`.
+Return a pair of lists (*sources*, *targets*) where source is newer than target, according to the semantics of ``newer``.

    .. % % equivalent to a listcomp...